developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/sapandroid/index.md

 ### Custom CSS File

 Apps made with Enterprise Browser 2.5 (and higher) for Android can employ a custom CSS file to modify certain styles within an SAP app at runtime.
-This file, called `sapstyle.txt`, exists by default in:
+By default, a file called `sapstyle.txt` is stored in the following device folder:

-* `%INSTALLDIR%/android_sap` on the device. <!-- and works with SAP apps in a way similar to that of the `mobile.css` file -->
+* `%INSTALLDIR%/android_sap/` <!-- and works with SAP apps in a way similar to that of the `mobile.css` file -->

-### `STILL IN PROGRESS:`

-Now to modify any elements style make changes for that particular Class in `sapstyle.txt` file and add this new tag in that class enabled:true; this particular tag acts as an identifier for modified style.
-Replace the new file with the old file.
-Now on loading any page if it is has any element of the modified class then the new style gets applied.
+#### To modify a style using the custom CSS file:

+1. Change the elements for the style class as desired.
+2. Add the `enabled:true` tag in the class as shown:<br>
+         /* --- MOBILE BUTTON ---------------*/

+        .MobileButton {
+          width:100%;
+          background-color:#A3C1E4;  /*--New style added for MobileButton class--*/ color:blue;                /*--New style added for MobileButton class--*/ enabled:true;              /*--Identifier for new style--*/
+          font-weight: 400;
+        }

+        /* --- MOBILE SCREEN ---------------*/
+3. Save the changes and push the new file to the device, replacing the old file (if any).<br>

+The new style is applied the next time the page loads.

-#### SAP CSS File
+#### Sample SAP CSS File
 The custom SAP CSS text file (default = `sapstyle.txt`) contains a CSS stylesheet specifically for SAP apps.
 Depending on usage, multiple style changes can be applied using this single file.
 To specify and/or change the name and/or location of the `sapstyle.txt` file, see the &lt;customcssfile&gt; tag section of the [Config.xml reference](../configreference/#customcssfile).

 #### Sample Custom CSS File